-【Museum Link AP】Hopes for Cambodia, Fears for Khmer Rouge – The Tuol Sleng Genocide Museum in Phnom Penh, Cambodia
+【Museums Link Asia-Pacific】Hopes for Cambodia, Fears for Khmer Rouge – The Tuol Sleng Genocide Museum in Phnom Penh, Cambodia

-Author/Photography: Lin, Dao-Hsuan Project Researcher of Military Heritage and Traditional Architecture Research Center, National Quemoy University MFA, Department of Architectural Art Conservation, National Taiwan University of Arts Editor: Sally, Tian Sz-Yu
+Author/Photography: Lin, Dao-Hsuan (Project Researcher of Military Heritage and Traditional Architecture Research Center, National Quemoy University; MFA, Department of Architectural Art Conservation, National Taiwan University of Arts)

 Before the regime of Khmer Rouge, Tuol Sleng Genocide Museum located in Phnom Penh, Cambodia, was just an ordinary high school.
 From 1975 to 1979, Democratic Kampuche (the Cambodia Communist Party) converted this facility into its S-21 security prison, and used it to imprison and interrogate political prisoners and intellectuals.
 In 1980, the prison was turned into a memorial, with the aim to disclose the atrocities committed during Khmer Rouge.
 This essay centers on how this museum uses negative heritage and dark tourism to interpret and present its traumatic past, connecting physical monument to intangible memory through its display, inspiring empathy in its visitors, and transforms pains and conflicts into positive energy, adapting a contemporary viewpoint to revitalize the historic value of the incident it focuses on.